 - 10 RDS sessions per CPU core is the optimum performance limit.

-- 64kbps is the ideal bandwidth per RDS session.
+- 128kbps is the ideal bandwidth per RDS session.
 Bandwidth will vary based on the

 - RDS performance is significantly enhanced when running x64 hardware and OS.
 Please refer Performance optimization guide for more information for better RDS performance

 - Remember that enabling Desktop Composition will have a significant impact on resource usage and will affect server capacity negatively.

 - When running RD Session Host servers in a virtualized environment, make sure the processor supports paging at the hardware level (RVI for AMD, EPT for Intel).